9 Top fundraising trends for 2023

 Running both online and in-person events will allow you to meet your people and build deeper connections.
 Questionnaires and surveys can also help you gain a better appreciation of who your community is and what makes them tick.

-Fundraising trend #7: Flexible giving and participation options will be the new norm
+Fundraising trend #8: Flexible giving and participation options will be the new norm

 We’ve already discussed this in the context of planning a range of online and in-person events.
-Creativity must also be applied when deciding on the types of events on offer.
+Creativity must also be applied when deciding on the types of events to offer.
 Think about what your audience needs today and dream up new offerings to try and keep them engaged.

-A recent report from Chronicle of Philanthropy suggests that the number of small gift donors fell significantly in the first half of 2022 as compared to the previous year:
+A recent report from Chronicle of Philanthropy suggests that the number of small gift donors fell significantly in the first half of 2022 as compared to the previous year.

 Small donors may not make as much of an impact individually as big-ticket donors, but every fundraising organization knows how much their impact adds up over time—especially if they give repeatedly.